Benny Urquidez: Career

 The All-Japan Kickboxing Association, for which Suzuki had been rated as No. 2, became interested in the American sport of full-contact karate, decided to promote series of mixed-rules bouts between the American full-contact karate fighters and Japanese kickboxers.
 On November 14, 1977, the AJKF held the first of such event which featured Benny Urquidez, his brother-in-law Blinky Rodriguez, Marc Costello, Brendan Leddy, Tony Lopez, Leonard Galiza and Freddy Avila.
 Only Benny Urquidez and Costello came out as the winners for the American team.
 Urquidez's victory over Kunimitsu Okao convinced the Japanese fight fans, and eventually began to be featured as the central figure for what was supposed to be the documentary comic book, The Square Ring, until he declined to avenge his loss against the Thai opponent Prayout Sittiboonlert.
 Urquidez's second loss came in August 1980 in Florida.
 American Billye Jackson dominated seven rounds including knocking Urquidez down.
-Urquidez protested the decision and petitioned the WKA's Howard Hansen to classify it as a non-contest.
+Urquidez protested the decision and petitioned the WKA's Howard Hansen to classify it as a no-contest.

 After 1980, Urquidez' ring appearances became less frequent.
 Between 1981 and 1984 he fought only sporadically.
 In 1984, he fought Ivan Sprang in Amsterdam under modified Muay Thai rules (no elbows), winning by 6th-round TKO.
 His ring career largely came to a halt after 1985, and he retired after facing Yoshihisa Tagami at the age of 41.
 Subsequently, Urquidez became devoted to acting, teaching kickboxing and martial arts choreography.
 Urquidez's late brother Reuben was also a competitive martial artist and actor; they appeared together in a 1982 training video, World Of Martial Arts, along with Steve Sanders (karate), Chuck Norris and John Saxon.
 Van Halen lead singer David Lee Roth dedicated the band's hit 1984 song "Jump" to Urquidez, of whom Roth was a student.

 In 2000, Urquidez and Emil Farkas founded the Los Angeles Film Fighting Institute, which was one of the first schools of its kind in the United States to teach martial artists the intricacies of stunt work.